 The final conductivity calibration was based on a single deployment grouping.
-The final calibration from the secondary sensor had a standard deviation (S.D) of 0.0015 PSU, within our target of 'better than 0.002 PSU'.
-The standard product of 1dbar averaged were produced using data from the secondary sensors.
+The final calibration from the secondary sensor had a standard deviation (S.D) of 0.00149 PSU, within our target of 'better than 0.002 PSU'.
+The standard product of 1 dbar binned averaged were produced using data from the secondary sensors.

-The dissolved oxygen data calibration fit had a S.D. of 0.45uM.
-The agreement between the CTD and bottle data was good.
+The dissolved oxygen data calibration fit had a S.D. of 1.4092 uM.

-A Chelsea fluorometer, the Wet Labs Transmissometer, the Biospherical Photosynthetically Active Radiation (PAR) sensor were also installed on the auxiliary A/D channels of the CTD.
+The Fluorometer, the Wet Labs Transmissometer, and the Biospherical Photosynthetically Active Radiation (PAR) sensor were also installed on the auxiliary A/D channels of the CTD.